 - You showed flexibility in your thinking today.
 Even though you supported your initial idea in the end, your willingness to consider ideas of your colleagues helped you explore solutions other than your own before reaching a decision.

-- When you considered options that your team members offered to solve the problem, I was impressed.
+- You impressed me when you considered options that your team members offered to solve the problem.
 Thank you for demonstrating that ideas of others can have value.
 Combining several ideas into one showed you value other viewpoints beyond your own thinking.

 - Be transparent in communicating how you adapt your original approaches or ideas to increase your success as a problem solver and leader.
 Think about: What is it that you change or adjust because of input by the faculty, students, or parents?
 How have you adapted procedures or processes that benefitted the staff and/or the students?